condense9/hark-lang/README.md

 ### Calling Arbitrary Services

-Currently you can only call Teal or Python functions -- arbitrary microservices can't be called.
-Before Teal v1.0 is released, this will be possible.
-You will be able to call a long-running third party service (e.g. an AWS ML service) as a normal Teal function and `await` on the result.
+Currently you can only call Hark or Python functions -- arbitrary microservices can't be called.
+Before Hark v1.0 is released, this will be possible.
+You will be able to call a long-running third party service (e.g. an AWS ML service) as a normal Hark function and `await` on the result.

 ---

 ## About

-Teal is maintained by [Condense9 Ltd.](https://www.condense9.com/).
+Hark is maintained by [Condense9 Ltd.](https://www.condense9.com/).
 Get in touch with [ric@condense9.com](ric@condense9.com) for help getting running, or if you need enterprise deployment.

-Teal started because we couldn't find any data engineering tools that were productive and *felt* like software engineering.
+Hark started because we couldn't find any data engineering tools that were productive and *hark* like software engineering.
 As an industry, we've spent decades growing a wealth of computer science knowledge, but building data pipelines in $IaC, or manually crafting workflow DAGs with $AutomationTool, *just isn't software*.